University Policy

 Employee medical information related to Voluntary Shared Leave (VSL) is confidential and will be handled in accordance with applicable privacy laws and University policy.
 When communicating about an approved VSL recipient, information disclosed to potential donors or others is limited to a general statement that the employee, or the employee’s immediate family member, has a qualifying prolonged medical condition.

 VSL donations are also confidential.
 Donor identities are not disclosed by the University.
-Individual donors may choose to voluntarily disclose their own donation.
+Individual donors may choose to disclose their donations.

 Intimidation or Coercion Prohibited

-An employee may not intimidate, threaten, coerce, or attempt to intimidate, threaten, or coerce any other employee for the purpose of interfering with any right which such employee may have with respect to donating, receiving, or using leave under this program.
-Such actions will be grounds for disciplinary action up to and including dismissal.
+An employee may not intimidate, threaten, coerce, or attempt to intimidate, threaten, or coerce another employee for the purpose of interfering with that employee's rights relating to donating, receiving or using leave under this program.
+Such action may result in disciplinary action, up to and including dismissal.

 Leave Bank Prohibited